(406) 404-1600

 • COM 5301Communication and Pastoral Foundations

 This course is designed to give students a fundamental understanding of the theological and biblical foundations of homiletics and pastoral ministry and prepare them for further study in practical theology.
-This course cross-lists as MIN 5301.
+COM 5301 is a prerequisite for all 6000-7000 level Communication and Ministry Studies courses.
 (3 credit hours)

 • COM 6301Preaching and Teaching: From Text to Hearer